AlexSchizoid/CarND-Vehicle-Detection/writeup_report.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 Besides the hog features, in the extract_features function i also obtain spatial_features and histogram features.
 Spatial features are actually blocks of pixels unraveled in a vector.
-For the histogram features U take the histogram of each channel in the YCrCb color space and flatten them in a vector.
+For the histogram features I take the histogram of each channel in the YCrCb color space and flatten them in a vector.

 The final configuration parameters for the extraction features were chosen through trial and error until I get a sufficiently high accuracy in the classifier.